travlr-archived/CodeDepot/README.rst

 CodeSweet
 =========

-A programmers toolbox is most often burdensome and time-consuming to be productive with.
+A programmers toolbox is most often burdensome and time consuming to be productive with.
 It could be argued that every tool in use by engineers is in some way problematic or simply incomplete.
 If every aspect of every tool and its interface were a component, then the programmer could fashion their tool and hence their toolbox to be just the way they liked it.
 That bears repeating..
 If everything is a